 Over the last few years, corporate social responsibility (CSR) has gained importance on the international stage and undergone conceptual changes.
 New tools have been developed and existing ones updated and enhanced.
 After the ISO 26000 Guidance on Social Responsibility was published in 2010, the updated OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights were released in 2011.
 The UN Sustainable Development Goals of the 2030 Agenda for Sustainable Development, which appeared in 2015, also emphasise the contribution the private sector can make to sustainable development.

 OECD Guidelines for Multinational Enterprises

 The OECD Guidelines for Multinational Enterprises constitute comprehensive recommendations for conduct provided by governments to multinational enterprises.
 They help enterprises exercise their responsibility and can be applied wherever the enterprises operate.
 The OECD guidelines are not legally binding but the National Contact Points (NCPs) of the signatory states support their implementation.
 Any suspected breaches against the OECD guidelines can be reported to the NCPs, which offer a platform for dialogue or a mediation procedure.
-Sector-specific guidelines (covering minerals, agriculture, textiles, finance, etc.) support implementation of the OECD guidelines and enterprises’ due diligence in particular.
+General and sector-specific guidelines (covering minerals, agriculture, textiles, finance, etc.) support implementation of the OECD guidelines and enterprises’ due diligence in particular.